OpenEducationAnalytics/OpenEducationAnalytics/packages/README.md

 Open Education Analytics Packages current support the following education use cases:

-1. Predicting Chronic Absenteeism
+1. Predicting Chronic Absenteeism (<a href="https://github.com/microsoft/OpenEduAnalytics/tree/main/packages/package_catalog/Chronic_Absenteeism"> Link </a>)
-2. How to Implement Azure Machine Learning (<a href="https://github.com/microsoft/OpenEduAnalytics/tree/main/packages/How_to_implement_Azure_machine_learning"> Link </a>)
+2. How to Implement Azure Machine Learning
-3. How to issue Azure Verifiable Credentials to Students for their Achievements (<a href="https://github.com/microsoft/OpenEduAnalytics/tree/main/packages/Verified_Credentials"> Link </a>)

-Future OEA Packages will include support for:
+3. How to issue Azure Verifiable Credentials to Students for their Achievements Future OEA Packages will include support for:

 1. Predicting and Preventing Students at Academic Risk